josephistired/Discord-Pi-hole-Bot/README.md

 # ⚠️ Important Notice!

 This project is no longer actively maintained.
-I no longer use Pi-hole (I've switched to NextDNS), so development has stopped for the time being.
-That said, you're welcome to fork the project and make your own improvements — contributions are always welcome!
+I no longer use Pi-hole (I've switched to NextDNS), so development has stopped.

+> ⚠️ **This bot will not work with Pi-hole v6 or newer.**
+> The Pi-hole API was completely rewritten in v6, and this bot relies on the older API used in Pi-hole v5 and below.

+You're welcome to fork the project and update it to support the new API if you'd like — contributions are always welcome!

 ---